 Layer Material Compacted Thickness

-Surface course AC6 Dense Surf 100/150 25mm
+Surface course AC6 Dense Surf 100/150 or SMA 6 25mm

+SURF.

 Binder course AC20 Dense Binder 100/150 60mm

 Base course AC32 Dense Base 100/150 100mm

 Sub-base MOT Type 1 200mm

-(v) APPENDIX B - Testing to be carried out by the contractor
+APPENDIX B - Testing to be carried out by the contractor

-a) This list is not exhaustive but covers the main items that will usually arise from the construction of Residential Roads.
-Concrete structures, buried corrugated steel structures, safety fencing, etc will require additional testing.

-b) Tests comparable to those specified in this appendix shall be undertaken for any equivalent work, goods or materials proposed by the Contractor (see sub clause 105.4 of the DoTSHW).

-c) All testing will be carried out at the developer's expense.

-d) (N) Indicates that a NAMAS test report or Certificate is required.

-e) Unless otherwise shown in this Appendix tests for work, goods or materials as scheduled under any one Clause are required for such work, goods or materials in the works.

-f) Where the Contractor uses work, goods or materials for which a testing schedule is not shown in Appendix B2 of the Specification, the Contractor shall use a test and frequency of test on the work, goods or materials as recommended by the Manufacturer and approved by the Director of Economy & Infrastructure.

-g) Cube strengths shall not be required for concrete complying with BS5328 Standard Mixes.
+- a) This list is not exhaustive but covers the main items that will usually arise from the construction of Residential Roads.
+Concrete structures, buried corrugated steel structures, safety fencing, etc will require additional testing. - b) Tests comparable to those specified in this appendix shall be undertaken for any equivalent work, goods or materials proposed by the Contractor (see sub clause 105.4 of the DoT SHW). - c) All testing will be carried out at the developer's expense. - d) (N) Indicates that a NAMAS test report or Certificate is required. - e) Unless otherwise shown in this Appendix tests for work, goods or materials as scheduled under any one Clause are required for such work, goods or materials in the works. - f) Where the Contractor uses work, goods or materials for which a testing schedule is not shown in Appendix B2 of the Specification, the Contractor shall use a test and frequency of test on the work, goods or materials as recommended by the Manufacturer and approved by the Director of Economy & Infrastructure. - g) Cube strengths shall not be required for concrete complying with BS5328 Standard Mixes. - h) Any testing laboratory or company employed by the developer to undertake construction testing must be UKAS accredited.

-(vi) APPENDIX C - Worcestershire County Council Highways Construction Testing & Inspection programming for New Developments
+APPENDIX C - Worcestershire County Council Highways Construction Testing & Inspection programming for New Developments

+Davidana ant Canatavatian MCC Tasting Natification of

 Development Construction WCC Testing Notification of

 Stage Requirement Inspection

 Formation Level.
 CBR tests, quantity and WCC Officer to

 location to be agreed with Inspect formation &

 Supervising Officer compaction.

 Capping of Sub-base Material / Compaction WCC officer to inspect

 Testing Material / Compaction

 Confirm and agree 6F2

 Material conveyance tickets capping required depths

 with final daily supply total based on CBR values with

 copied to supervising officer supervising officer prior to

 on request commencement of works.

 Completion of Sub-base Material / Compaction WCC officer to inspect.

 Testing

 Granular Sub-base Type 1 Material conveyance tickets

 with final daily supply total

 copied to inspecting officer

 on request

 Base course Material / Compaction WCC officer to inspect.

 Testing

 Material conveyance tickets

 with final daily supply total

 copied to inspecting officer

 on request

 Binder course Material / Compaction WCC officer to inspect.

-Testing
+Testing •

 Material conveyance tickets

 with final daily supply total

 copied to inspecting officer

 on request

 Surface course Material / Compaction WCC officer to inspect.

-lesting
+Testing •

 Material conveyance tickets

 with final daily supply total

 copied to inspecting officer

-On request
+on request

-carriageway Surface regularity Rolling Straight Edge WCC officer to inspect
+Carriageway Surface Rolling Straight Edge WCC officer to inspect

+regularity Noming off digite Lage wee officer to hispect

 Pipes for drainage and Manufacturers Certificate of WCC officer to inspect.

-service ducts. conformity
+service ducts. conformity Wee officer to hispect.

 Pipe bedding Material Testing WCC officer to inspect

-Material conveyance ticket
+i ipe beduing Material conveyance ticket wee officer to hispect

 copied to inspector on

 request